Frequently Asked Questions

 I still don’t know what I want to do …

 If this is your problem, don’t worry – many other graduates are in the same position and there are many opportunities open to graduates whatever your degree subject.
-The following resources should help you to get started, but you may find it useful to discuss your situation with a careers adviser LINK.
+The following resources should help you to get started, but you may find it useful to discuss your situation with a careers adviser.

 I don’t have any experience …